mshakya/piret/README.md

   ```
   A sample of experimental design file can be found [here](https://raw.githubusercontent.com/mshakya/PyPiReT/master/examples/experimental_design.txt).

-### 2.2 Option details
+### 2.2 Config file
-`-m` Method to use for detecting differentially expressed genes, all of which are R packages.
-This option provides users with multiple tools to use which can be spcified using following keywords:
-  - `edgeR`: Uses edgeR.
-  - `Deseq2`: Uses Deseq2
-  - `ballgown`: Uses ballgown.
-Appropriate for eukaryotes.
-  - `DeEdge`: Uses both edgeR and Deseq2.
-  - `Degown`: Uses Deseq2 and ballgown.
-  - `ballEdge`: Uses ballgown and edgeR.
-  - `all`: Uses all of the above methods.
+All options are set in the config file.

 ## 3.0 OUTPUT

 All the outputs will be within the `working directory`.
+The main output file is a concatenated JSON file called `out.json`.

 - `samp2`: The name of this directory corresponds to sample name.
 Within this folder there are two sub-folders: